 - Spring turkeys must be checked using the telephone or Internet checking systems.

 Check Stations for Bear, Deer, Elk, and Fall Turkeys

-- Deer, elk, and fall turkey check stations can be found online.
-Black bear check station locations can be found online.
-You may also call a Department office listed on page 4 during normal business hours for locations
+- Bear, deer, elk, and fall turkey check stations can be found online.
+You may also call a Department office during normal business hours for locations.

 - Black bears must be checked at an official black bear check station.
 In counties without established bear check stations, hunters may transport their kill to a bear check station in an adjoining county.